 Tests must be passed sequentially from Bronze to Gold.
 (Bronze 2 is an optional examination) Candidates may enter for both the Bronze and Silver medals at the same session, but each higher test must be taken at a separate session.
 Candidates take this option at their own risk as the Silver result will become void if the Bronze result is unsuccessful.
-Candidates moving from one age division to the next (see page 4) may either commence at Bronze or Silver level or may continue their medals in rotation e.g. Juvenile Gold to Junior Gold Star etc.
+Candidates moving from one age division to the next (see page 4) may either commence at Bronze or Silver level or may continue their medals in rotation e.g. Juvenile Gold to Junior Gold Star etc. Please refer to the medal competition rules if applicable.

-In order to use the Medal Test system to best advantage, candidates who have passed the Bronze test should be encouraged to take a second Bronze test showing another two dances and a one dance test, thereby covering all five dances before moving on to Silver.
+In order to use the Medal Test system to best advantage, candidates who have passed the Bronze test should be encouraged to take a second Bronze test showing another two dances and a One Dance Test, therefore covering all five standard dances before moving on to Silver.
 Holders of Bronze 2, Silver and Gold are similarly advised to take the remaining dances as One Dance Tests before moving on to the next level.